 B61-12 is the latest variant of the B61 family of air-launched nuclear gravity bombs, which have been operational with the US military since 1968.
 The new variant is intended to improve nuclear capabilities of the US Air Force and allied nations.
 The bomb can be air-launched by the aircraft platforms such as B-2A, F-15E, F-16C/D, F-16 MLU, PA-200, F-35, and B-21.

-The first production unit of the B61-12 nuclear bomb is expected to be completed by March 2020.
+The first production unit of the B61-12 nuclear bomb is expected to be completed in 2022.

 The development engineering of the B61-12 LEP began in February 2012.
-The first development flight test of the bomb was conducted by F-15E in July 2015 and the baseline design review was completed in January 2016.
+The first development flight test of the bomb was conducted by F-15E Strike Eagle multirole fighter in July 2015 and the baseline design review was completed in January 2016.

 The weapon entered its production engineering phase in June 2016 and its first system qualification test flight was conducted from the US Air Force’s F-16C Fighting Falcon aircraft in March 2017.

 Two non-nuclear system qualification flight tests of the bomb were completed in July 2018.
 The B61-12 non-nuclear test bomb assembly was released by a B-2A Spirit Bomber during the tests.